axllent/gitlabci-composer-update-mr/README.md

-# Gitlab Composer Updater MR
+# GitLab Composer Updater MR

-A series of official PHP [docker images](https://hub.docker.com/r/axllent/gitlabci-composer-update-mr) containing a utility (`gitlabci-composer-update-mr`) for automated scheduled `composer update` merge requests in Gitlab.
+A series of official PHP [docker images](https://hub.docker.com/r/axllent/gitlabci-composer-update-mr) containing a utility (`gitlabci-composer-update-mr`) for automated scheduled `composer update` merge requests in GitLab.

-This docker image is designed for Gitlab CI integration only and cannot be used as a stand-alone utility.
+This docker image is designed for GitLab CI integration only and cannot be used as a stand-alone utility.

 This binary version of the utility (written in Go) is based on [enomotodev/gitlabci-composer-update-mr](https://github.com/enomotodev/gitlabci-composer-update-mr), however due to PHP version restrictions of the original project it has been completely rewritten.
 Several extra options have been added too.